ilias-t/nodejs/readme.md

 -->

-Going back to the many parts of [Node's API](https://nodejs.org/api/), take 10 minutes for your table to research a module that we didn't discuss but interests your group.
-Be prepared to have someone in the group speak about it for a few minutes thereafter.
+Time permitting, go back to a part of the [Node's API](https://nodejs.org/api/) your table is interested in researching.
+Take 10 minutes to do so and briefly summarize what you learned in writing.

 Suggested modules include (but not limited to):